confluentinc/examples/multiregion/docs/multiregion.rst

      placement policy always allows for brokers from east to join the ISR.

-   - The ``under-min-isr-promotion`` and ``under-replicated-promotion`` topics have placement policies that allow observers to be promoted into the ISR.
+   - The ``under-min-isr-promotion`` and ``under-replicated-promotion`` topics have placement policies that allow observers to be automatically promoted into the ISR.
 In the case of ``under-min-isr-promotion`` the number of non-observer replicas (1) is less than the ``min.insync.replicas`` value (2).
 Observers are promoted to the ISR to meet the ``min.insync.replicas`` requirement.
 In the case of ``under-replicated-promotion`` the number of online replicas (1) is less than the intended number of non observer replicas from the replica placement (2).
-An observer is promoted to fulfil this requirement.
+An observer is promoted to fulfill this requirement.

 Fail Region